What does a typical DSW Ventures investment look like?

 What is the timescale for an investment?

 The timescale for investment with us is around two to three months from the initial meeting depending on requirements and stage of business.
-All our portfolio companies meet and present to our Investment Committee and our angel investors during the investment process.
+All our portfolio companies meet and present to our Investment Committee during the investment process.

 How involved are DSW Ventures post-investment?

 We work closely with our portfolio companies in order to add genuine value to our investments.
-We go beyond just ‘the money’; our founder teams benefit from the network and experience of the DSW Ventures team, as well as that of our Investment Committee and individual.
+We go beyond just ‘the money’; our founder teams benefit from the network and experience of the DSW Ventures team, as well as that of our Investment Committee and individual angels.

-EIS is a government scheme which encourages equity investment in early stage growing businesses by offering tax reliefs to individual investors, the most important being:
+SEIS and EIS are government schemes which encourage equity investment in early stage growing businesses by offering tax reliefs to individual investors, the most important being:

-- 30% of amount invested deducted from personal income tax on qualifying investments
+- 50% (SEIS) or 30% (EIS) of amount invested educated from personal income tax on qualifying investments

 - Loss relief available on personal income tax at the highest rate paid

-See our full page on EIS investments for further information.
+See our full page on SEIS and EIS investments for further information.
 Individuals are advised to seek the assistance of a suitably qualified finance professional to assess their suitability for investments of this nature.

 How do I become an investor?